If you're looking for a great gift for a young or beginner artist, these are some of the best pencil sets for drawing available in 2020.

 The Rolls-Royce of Pencils

-Prepare yourself before clicking the link to Amazon that will show you the price of this set.
-It's hard to believe anyone can afford such expensive pencils.
+This is an expensive set of pencils!
 Personally, I have yet to try them.
 I've had to satiate my curiosity by watching some other artists on Youtube share their experiences and compare them with other brands.

 One of the unique details that Caran D'ache has created is the coloring of the outside of the pencils.
 You'll notice that the pencil itself is painted according to the darkness of the lead.
 It's a clever idea that looks beautiful, but it doesn't really seem to help in practice.

-The consensus seems to be that while the Caran D'ache pencils do indeed provide a richer drawing experience, the quality jump from the Hi-Uni or even Faber-Castell 9000 isn't enough to justify the extra cost.
+The consensus seems to be that while the Caran D'ache pencils do indeed provide a rich drawing experience, the quality jump from the Hi-Uni or even Faber-Castell 9000 isn't enough to justify the extra cost for many artists.

 I hope that this review of the various pencil drawing sets that are available now will help you in making a purchase, whether for yourself or as a gift.
 In this post I focused on graphite pencil sets.
 There are many sets available for artists that want to experiment with different types of media that will be covered in a future post.